AdobeDocs/commerce-admin.en/help/page-builder/banner.md

    ![Background video URL](./assets/pb-video-url.png)<!-- zoom -->

-- **Overlay Color** - Select a color to apply a transparent tint to the video.
+- **[!UICONTROL Overlay Color]** - Select a color to apply a transparent tint to the video.

-- **Infinite Loop** - Set to `No` to make the video play once and stop.
+- **[!UICONTROL Infinite Loop]** - Set to `No` to make the video play once and stop.
 When it is set to `Yes` (default), the video repeats in an infinite loop.

-- **Lazy Load** - Set to `No` to make the video load with the page, even when not visible.
+- **[!UICONTROL Lazy Load]** - Set to `No` to make the video load with the page, even when not visible.
 When it is set to `Yes` (default), the video loads from the source only when visible on the screen.

-- **Play Only When Visible** - Set to `No` to make the video start playing immediately after it loads, regardless of whether it is visible.
+- **[!UICONTROL Play Only When Visible]** - Set to `No` to make the video start playing immediately after it loads, regardless of whether it is visible.
 When it is set to `Yes` (default), the video starts playing only when it is visible.

-- **Fallback Image** - If needed, specify an image to display on the screen before the video loads and if the video does not load for some reason.
+- **[!UICONTROL Fallback Image]** - If needed, specify an image to display on the screen before the video loads and if the video does not load for some reason.

-## Content
+## [!UICONTROL Content]

 You can modify the banner content directly on the stage or when you are changing the settings.
 The settings provide more complex content features, such as banner links and buttons, and overlays.
 The position of the content reflects the [Appearance](#appearance) placement setting.